Mistyrios/Symfony-Project-Template/README.md

 * Run the command :
   - `make init-project-win` for windows
   - `make init-project-lm` for linux & MacOS
-* Run the command `make dev-env:` to start the project in dev environment
+* Run the command `make dev-env` to start the project in dev environment
   - Tips: You can find all the custom commands in the Makefiles directory.
 * After you done the previous step you can access to your symfony project with the urls
   - `http://prod.[project name].local:10101`